 - Tooling and infrastructure – Will changes impact your hosting, third-party services, or licensing fees?

 Many updates come with hidden costs, especially if you’re adding features that require more cloud usage or enterprise-level integrations.
-Unfortunately, things may and usually do take much longer than anticipated.
-So, work with your development partner to predict some of these unknowns.
+Unfortunately, app enhancements may and usually do take longer than anticipated.
+A good app development team can help reduce these uncertainties and provide a more accurate release schedule for your app.

-6. Rinse and Repeat Maintenance to Optimize Your App
+6. Rinse and Repeat to Maintain an Optimal App

-App maintenance must be thought of as a cycle.
-Listening, prioritizing, planning, and releasing is a constant loop.
-And the more you commit to this process, the more resilient and competitive your product will become in the market.
+App maintenance must be thought of as a cycle: listening, prioritizing, planning, and releasing as a constant loop.
+And the more you commit to this process, the more resilient and competitive your product becomes.

 TL;DR: Your App’s Success Depends on Maintenance

-The best-performing apps are not the ones that launched with the most features, but the ones that evolve through continuous improvement.
+The best-performing apps are not the ones that launched with the most features.
+Instead, they are the ones that evolve through continuous improvement.
 Whether you’re running your product through an internal team or collaborating with a full-service software development agency, staying proactive is a huge competitive advantage.

 To summarize: